Vancouver Learning Network

 VLN is located at the John Oliver Secondary School in Vancouver, BC.
 It has its own hallway in which it can operate.
-In this hallway, there is the VLN office, book room, a multi-use classroom and a computer lab.
+In this hallway, there is a VLN office, a book room, a multi-use classroom, and a computer lab.
 Students are able to complete their work at one of the 15 computers in the lab.
 A resource teacher is present to assist students in all areas of study.
 Students may also receive help from their teachers located in the same building.

 The school has self-paced online and paper-based courses.
 All courses are tuition-free to students as long as they are Canadian citizens and residents of British Columbia.
 A majority of VLN students attend a home secondary school but take one or two classes on VLN.

 All courses must be completed within 12 months from the day the student submits the first assignment.
-A student learning plan (SLP) is created by the students before they begin a class, and must reflect to those timelines.
+A student learning plan (SLP) is created by the students before they begin a class, and they must reflect on those timelines.

 Ongoing (12 months per year) teacher support and availability, numerous face-to-face requirements, and in-person activities have helped establish VLN as a legitimate and thriving school community.
 Elluminate sessions are provided as an alternative for students who are unable to attend.